-In Fiscal 2009, we began a customer loyalty program, the MVP Rewards program, whereby customers enroll in the program and receive points in a variety of ways that are automatically converted into reward certificates based on program parameters that are subject to change.
+We offer a customer loyalty program, the MVP Rewards program, whereby customers, upon registration, can earn points in a variety of ways, including store purchases, website surveys and other activities on our website.
+Based on the number of points accumulated, customers receive reward certificates on a quarterly basis that can be redeemed in our stores.
 An estimate of the obligation related to the program, based on historical redemption rates, is recorded as a current liability and a reduction of net retail sales in the period earned by the customer.
 The current liability is reduced, and a corresponding amount is recognized in net retail sales, in the amount of and at the time of redemption of the reward certificate.
-At January 29, 2011 and January 30, 2010, the amount recorded in current liabilities for reward certificates issued was inconsequential.
+At January 28, 2012 and January 29, 2011, the amount recorded in current liabilities for reward certificates issued was inconsequential.